-Community Engagement Program: At Mt Carrington the Company continues to keep the local Drake community, Tenterfield Council and local stakeholders informed and is ready to re-engage once feasibility studies have more clearly defined the Project description and processing route for the Mt Carrington project.
+Community Engagement Program: At Mt Carrington the Company continues to keep the local Drake community, Tenterfield Council and local stakeholders informed and is ready to re-engage once feasibility and environmental approval studies have more clearly defined the Project description and processing route for the Mt Carrington project.
 The Company, together with a leading community engagement consultancy firm has developed a social impact assessment and community consultation strategy which is ready to be implemented once activities intesify when the formal permitting process begins.

-1. ZnEq = Zinc equivalent grades are estimated using long-term broker consensus estimates compiled by RFC Ambrian as at 20 March 2017 adjusted for recoveries from historical metallurgical test work and calculated with the formula: $ZnEq = 100 \times [(Zn\% \times 2,206.7 \times 0.9) + (Pb\% \times 1,922 \times 0.75) + (Cu\% \times 6,274 \times 0.70) + (Ag g/t \times (19.68/31.1035) \times 0.70) + (Au g/t \times (1,227/31.1035) \times 0.80)] / (2,206.7 \times 0.9)$ .
+1. ZnEq = Zinc equivalent grades are estimated using long-term broker consensus estimates compiled by RFC Ambrian as at 20 March 2017 adjusted for recoveries from historical metallurgical test work and calculated with the formula: $ZnEq = 100 \times [(Zn\% \times 2,206.7 \times 0.9) + (Pb\% \times 1,922 \times 0.75) + (Cu\% \times 6,274 \times 0.70) + (Ag g/t \times (19.68/31.1035) \times 0.70) + (Au g/t \times (1,227/31.1035) \times 0.80)] / (2,206.7 \times 0.9)$.
 White Rock is of the opinion that all elements included in the metal equivalent calculation have reasonable potential to be recovered and sold.

-Introduction: Profile (continued) For the year ended 30 June 2018
+Introduction: Profile (continued) For the year ended 30 June 2019

-Equity Fundraising: Equity capital raisings during the year comprised various placements to Institutional and Sophisticated Investors and included an entitlement issue.
-Approximately 386 million shares and 202 million unlisted options were issued raising \$3.66 million before costs.
-Further capital raisings were made subsequent to year end (refer item 10 "Events subsequent to Reporting Date" in the Directors' Report).
+Equity Fundraising: Equity capital raisings during the year comprised a placement to Sandfire and completion of the 2018 entitlement issue to Institutional and Sophisticated Investors.
+Approximately 380 million shares and 185 million unlisted options were issued raising \$4.25 million before costs.

-2019 Strategy
+2020 Strategy

-Exploration and Resource Enhancement: White Rock intends to expand the known Resources at Red Mountain and to target new discoveries of high grade zinc-silver-lead-gold-copper mineralisation at the Red Mountain VMS project to build an inventory capable of supporting a new start-up operation in the coming years, as well as to target near surface mineralisation with the potential to expand the Resource profile at Mt Carrington while development studies and permitting are underway.
+Exploration and Resource Enhancement: White Rock intends to expand the known Resources at Red Mountain and to target new discoveries of high grade zinc-silver-lead-gold-copper mineralisation at the Red Mountain VMS project to build an inventory capable of supporting a new start-up operation in the coming years.